 Poets are not, usually, household names in our world today.
 Certainly not in the West anymore.
-There are still, though, countries where poets are known amongst the masses and their works are recited from memory in everyday conversation.
-The Indian poet and writer, Javed Akhtar, is one such popular persona.
-In India, he is more well-known as an award-winning Bollywood movie scriptwriter and songwriter.
-Yet, his Urdu poems and ghazals are also more appreciated than, say, the works of his Western contemporaries in their respective homelands.
-And, poetry gatherings, known as mushaira or mehfil, still manage to attract crowds of thousands from time to time.
+However, there are some countries where poets are known amongst the masses and their works are recited from memory in everyday conversation.
+In India, poetry gatherings, known as mushaira or mehfil, still manage to attract crowds of thousands from time to time.
+And the Indian poet and writer, Javed Akhtar, is one such popular persona.
+He is more well-known as an award-winning Bollywood movie scriptwriter and songwriter.
+But his Hindi/Urdu poems and ghazals are also more appreciated than, say, the works of his Western contemporaries in their respective homelands.

 The road to success has not been an easy one for this poet-writer.
 Having lost his mother at the age of eight, he was given to the care of various family members by a father who was a brilliant poet and, it appears, put his art before his kin.
-Yet, language, poetry and music were part of Akhtar’s DNA from an early age.
+Language, poetry, and music were part of Akhtar’s DNA from an early age.
 He saw and heard, as a child, many literary luminaries, his father’s contemporaries, who visited their home.
-Growing up, his interests in the movies, fiction and Urdu poetry blossomed, winning him several prizes while at University and driving him to seek out a career as a writer.
+Growing up, his interests in the movies, fiction, and Urdu poetry blossomed, winning him several prizes while at University and driving him to seek out a career as a writer.

 Yet, in the 1950s, after arriving in Bombay’s fast-growing film industry, as many writers and poets did then in search of work, he discovered that fancy words and ideas were not likely to be enough.
 Living hand-to-mouth, he was often homeless and hungry for days in a row, relying on the kindness of friends and strangers for a place to sleep or a meal to get by.
 He started his writing career by ghost-writing a few movie scenes here and there, being the errand boy or clapper boy on movie sets, etc. His estranged relations with his father meant that he could not expect help there.
 When asked to ghost-write an entire movie script for a famous writer for what seemed, at the time, a princely sum, he roiled in an existential conflict for three days before turning it down.
 Despite other rejections and insults, he kept trying to get his own work out there.
 Survival became an art form.